-The need for immunization does not end with childhood.
-Adults need to continue to be immunized in order to protect themselves, their family, and the community.
-One continued effort that the nursing division has been passionate about is vaccinating caregivers of infants against pertussis.
-Pertussis is more commonly known as whooping cough.
-By providing immunizations to people around the babies, we are providing protection for them until they are old enough to be vaccinated themselves.
+The need for immunizations does not end with childhood.
+Adults also need to be immunized in order to protect themselves, their family, and the community.
+For example, all caregivers of infants need to be vaccinated against pertussis.

+Pertussis is more commonly know as whooping cough.
+By providing immunizations to people around babies, we are providing protection for them until they are old enough to be vaccinated.